echeran/smile-of-murugan/webbook/chapter18.md

-Apart from his enormous work in the field of ancient classics he wrote what can be probably called the foremost of Tamil biographies (about his teacher, Mīnāțcicuntaram Pillai) and his own excellent autobiography 1 as well as some sketches and reminiscences, all very engaging reading.
+Apart from his enormous work in the field of ancient classics he wrote what can be probably called the foremost of Tamil biographies (about his teacher, Mīnāțcicuntaram Pillai) and his own excellent autobiography[^saminathaiyar-autobiography] as well as some sketches and reminiscences,[^saminathaiyar-reminiscences] all very engaging reading.

-It was indeed a marvellous work which was done by U. V. S. Aiyar,
-D. Pillai, and their contemporaries and students.
-And yet one 1 En *carittiram*, "My life-story".
+[^saminathaiyar-autobiography]: En *carittiram*, "My life-story".
 Publ.
 1940-42 in a magazine, 1950 as a book.
 A mine of information about the literary world he moved in, sometimes rather naive, but always useful.

-2 *Nan kantatum kēṭṭatum*, "What I saw and heard", *Palaitatym putiya-* *tum*, "The old and the new".
+[^saminathaiyar-reminiscences]: *Nan kantatum kēṭṭatum*, "What I saw and heard", *Palaitatym putiya-* *tum*, "The old and the new".

+It was indeed a marvellous work which was done by U. V. S. Aiyar,
-wonders if this rediscovery of the past (known as the "Tamil Renaissance"), coming as it did at a juncture when Tamil literary activities might have broken vitally with some of the aspects of
+D. Pillai, and their contemporaries and students.
+And yet one wonders if this rediscovery of the past (known as the "Tamil Renaissance"), coming as it did at a juncture when Tamil literary activities might have broken vitally with some of the aspects of